Loading…

 Stephanie Fortunato

 I am the Global Cultural Districts Network’s Special Projects Director and co-host of The Three Bells podcast, produced by AEA Consulting.
-I'm looking forward to speaking with people about GCDN's research projects, partnerships, the global co-commission, and our podcast.My approach...
+I'm looking forward to speaking with people about GCDN's research projects, partnerships, and our podcast.My approach is informed by experience...
 Read More →

 Speakers